 Selection or targeting criteria in some countries are formulated on the basis of a poverty line, to be determined by government on the basis of several criteria, and which could differ according to whether a rural or urban area is in question.
-Access to social assistance support in India, for example, is often dependent on whether the beneficiary belongs to a household belonging to the so-called BPL (Below Poverty Line) list put together by government.
 Such Poverty targeting is not a simple technical endeavor.
 Two common poverty targeting methods are based on community targeting or statistical based targeting (proxy means targeting).
 The two selection modalities represent difficulties in terms of a rights based approach because the first is not "shame-proof", the second may lack full transparency, and both may impact on equality and possibility of redress.